• Skip to primary navigation

 How long will these breadsticks keep?

-The breadsticks will keep up to 3 days, but once you store them in a container, they will lose some of the crustiness.
+The breadsticks will keep fresh for up to 3 days, but once you store them in a container, they will lose some of the crustiness.
 They are definitely best eaten the day they are made.

 Are these similar to Olive Garden's Breadsticks?

 Unfortunately, these breadsticks are not similar to what you would find at Olive Garden.
-Olive Garden's breadsticks are very soft like a roll, whereas these breadsticks are more baguette crusty bread style.
+Olive Garden’s breadsticks are very soft, like a roll, whereas these breadsticks are more baguette crusty bread style.

 How do you store gluten free breadsticks?